validmeasures/validmeasures.github.io/_posts/2011-04-30-national-cmam-coverage-sierra-leone.md

 ### SLEAC Sampling Design
 SLEAC was used as the wide-area survey method to classify coverage at the district level.
 The district was selected as the unit of classification because service delivery was managed and implemented at the district level.

 The primary sampling units (PSUs) used in the SLEAC surveys were census enumeration areas (EAs).
 In rural districts, EAs were individual villages and hamlets.
 In urban and peri-urban districts, EAs were city-blocks.
 In rural districts, lists of potential PSUs were sorted by chiefdom.
 In urban and peri-urban districts, lists of potential PSUs were sorted by electoral ward (sections).
-The structure of the district-level samples are shown in <a href="#FIG1">Figure 1</a>.
+The structure of the district-level samples are shown in [Figure 1](#FIG1).

 A target sample size of \\( n = 40 \\) current SAM cases was used in the rural and urban districts.
 This is the standard SLEAC sample size for large populations.
 A lower target sample size was used (i.e \\( n = 33 \\) in the single peri-urban district because this district had a much lower population than the other districts.